NCAR/CAM/doc/source/users_guide/building-and-running-cam.rst

 --------------------------------------
 To modify CAM namelist settings, add the appropriate keyword/value pair at the end of the $CASEROOT/user_nl_cam file.
 If the run needs to change namelist settings in other components, then modify the appropriate $CASEROOT/user_nl_XXX file.

-For example, to change the CO2 constant to 400, modify **user_nl_cam** and add the following line at the end:
+For example, to change the CO2 volume mixing ratio to 400.e-6, modify **user_nl_cam** and add the following line at the end:
 ::

 	co2vmr=400.e-6